bpfrd/dataset-/README.md

 manifold-s0.3.xyz can be visualized by v_sim using the config file provided.
 It can be seperated into structures using the script (script1.sh) provided.

+train & validation sets are in Bohr but all manifold structures are in Angstroem.